ZahariCheyrekov/zaharicheyrekov/README.md

 # 👋 Hi, I'm Zahari Cheyrekov

-### 👨‍💻 Software engineer who is passionate about building real world applications, working with other developers and creating amazing software.
+### 👨‍💻 Software engineer who is passionate about building and writing code, working with other developers and creating amazing software.

 ## Tools